 For Cider Glaze:

 The apple filling must be completely cooled before filling the turnovers.
 Steaming hot filling in butter pastry always equals a disaster.
-So be sure to plan ahead of time.
+So be sure to plan ahead.
 You likely will have some leftover filling.
 You can enjoy any leftovers over ice cream or yogurt.
 It also freezes well.
 Or you can make additional turnovers!

 Making a glaze can sometimes be a bit of trial and error, unless you are using a scale to measure your ingredients.
 If your glaze is too thin, simply add in a tablespoon more powdered sugar at a time.
 If it’s too thick, add in more cider.